What is Emergency Heat?

 The amount your cost goes up depends on your normal energy usage and how cold the weather is.
 It is impossible to know for sure.
 You can use an online calculator to get a rough estimate.
 Unfortunately, there’s no way to know for sure until you get your energy bill.

-What to do When HVAC is Stuck in Emergency Heat?
+When HVAC is Stuck in Emergency Heat?

 If your thermostat detects that something has gone wrong, then it can switch your HVAC system over to emergency heat without you flipping the switch.
 It’s possible that your heat pump has just iced over and needs to defrost.
 This is normal in cold climates and it should switch out of emergency heat once it has defrosted.